Supreme-Ed/Blocky-Math-Champ/DEBUG_SHADOWS.md

 - **Problem:** Shadows are visible when the ground has no texture, but disappear when a tiled texture is applied.
 (Initial issue)
 - **Secondary Problem:** During debugging, even a minimal test scene (ground + box) failed to render shadows correctly within the main application context, showing various artifacts (cyan/green checkerboard, white map, black map) in the shadow map texture preview.
 - **Tertiary Problem:** When shadows started working, the ground texture filtering was incorrect (smooth instead of nearest neighbor).
+- **Fourth Problem:** Shadows disappeared again when the skybox was re-introduced.

 ---